 While there are many people out there who claim that setting up a store is easy, there is more to it than meets the eye.
 This is why I decided to put in my two cents and teach you how to set up a Shopify store step by step.

-If you have watched videos on how to make money on dropshipping, the entire process looks simple.
+If you have watched videos on how to start dropshipping and make money, the entire process looks simple.
 But how true is that?

 It is true that setting it up is easy—it is easy in the sense that you do not need to learn how to code, but how do you toggle your options in a theme, how do you change the images, remove and add sections, add collections, and so on?